viki-org/storm-docker/README.md

 1. Supports multiple server Storm setups, in particular Zookeeper and Storm Supervisor.
-2. High level of configurability through **documented** configuration files
+2. High level of configurability through **documented** sample configuration files
 3. Same configuration files used for **all** machines in the Storm cluster
 4. Instructions on this `README` showing you how to setup the repository
 5. Important parts of codebase is extensively documented to aid hacking.